slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 This is a simple HTML Application that will utilize `certutil.exe` to download our loader binary(Base64 encoded) from a remote URL, decode it back to EXE locally using the same(inspiration from the LOLBAS project) and then execute it on the host.

-Change the Timing parameters factoring into account the payload size, connectivity speed etc and also change the download URL(we are self-hosting for this scenario using `python3 -m http.server 8000`).
+Change the Timing parameters factoring into account the payload size, connectivity speed etc and also change the download URL(we are self-hosting for this scenario using:
+`python3 -m http.server 8000`).
 The Timing parameters seem sufficient enough so not much tinkering is required.
 I'd further recommend using a JS obfuscator like [https://obfuscator.io](https://obfuscator.io) to obfuscate and RC4 encrypt the strings of the in-line JS code.

 In case you are wondering, yes this does drop **two** files on disk namely the Base64 encoded loader binary and the PE executable after converting it in the Microsoft Edge `TempState/Downloads` folder considering that you are using the default browser.